Coyote

 WHAT IS CANINE DISTEMPER?

-Caused by the paramyxovirus, canine distemper is a highly infectious disease that targets the respiratory, nervous, gastrointestinal systems of infected animals.
-It poses a threat to various wildlife species, including foxes, coyotes, skunks, raccoons, and mink, as well as domestic dogs.
-While canine distemper can strike at any time throughout the year, juvenile wildlife, especially gray foxes, raccoons, and skunks, are highly vulnerable to the disease during late winter and spring.
+Canine distemper is a highly infectious disease that is caused by the paramyxovirus; the virus targets the respiratory, nervous and gastrointestinal systems of infected animals.
+Various wildlife species are at risk of catching this disease, including foxes, coyotes, skunks, raccoons and mink, as well as domestic dogs.
+While canine distemper can strike at any time during the year, juvenile wildlife (especially gray foxes, raccoons and skunks) are highly vulnerable to the disease during late winter and spring.

 Cases of Canine Distemper in Kentucky Wildlife